-As a global communications technology company, we recognise our operations could significantly impact children.
+As a global communications technology company, we recognise our operations could impact children.
 We conduct regular assessments to identify the most material risks to our business.
-Digital rights, including protecting children’s rights, is one of the most significant rights identified.
+Digital rights, including protecting child rights, is one of the most significant rights identified.

-We wanted to understand more about how our operations impact the rights of the child.
-An expert consultancy was commissioned to support us in carrying out an assessment using UNICEF’s Child Rights Impact Self-Assessment Tool for Mobile Operators (MO-CRIA).
+We wanted to understand more about how our operations impact children.
+In 2021, an expert consultancy was commissioned to support us in carrying out an assessment using UNICEF’s Child Rights Impact Self-Assessment Tool for Mobile Operators (MO-CRIA).

 It reported on the following: